jojokarlin/Git_DRI_Jan_2017/gitaction.md

 Because our local and remote repos are connected, we can `push` our local repo to its remote directory.

 In the command line, type:

-`git push origin master` (this pushes to the master branch)
+`git push origin master`

 You'll then be prompted to enter your GitHub username and password.

 Refresh GitHub in the browser to see your changes.

-#####Cheer wildly!

-After your first commit, you can just use `git push` to push commits from your local repo to your remote repo on GitHub.
 ___
 [<<< Connect GitHub](github.md) - [Making a copy from GitHub >>>](gitpull.md)
 [Glossary](glossary.md) ~ ~ ~ [Helpful commands](helpfulcommands.md)